react-webpack-generators/generator-react-webpack/README.md

 ### CSS

-Included in the project is [Eric Meyer's reset.css](http://meyerweb.com/eric/tools/css/reset/) script.
+Included in the project is the [normalize.css](http://necolas.github.io/normalize.css/) script.
 There is also a `src/styles/main.css` script that's required by the core `src/scripts/components/App.js` component using Webpack.

 ### JSHint